PhoenixBound/at6p/README.md

 * Use of these can reduce two literal-byte tokens down to one one-byte token, at the cost of turning certain dictionary back-references into multiple back references in a row.

-### Compressing
+### AT3/4/5P compression

 One approach for compression is documented on
 [the Project Pokémon website](https://projectpokemon.org/docs/mystery-dungeon-nds/pmd2-px-compression-r45/).
-I didn't really internalize everything in that page, but I did read it at least once.
+I didn't really internalize everything on that page, but I did read it at least once.
 My ideas may have been influenced a bit by it.

 I haven't written a compressor for this format yet, so take everything after this point as a brain